balancer/docs/docs/guides/boosted-pool-creators/new-protocol.md

 ## Subgraph
 Adding new integrations to the subgraph is important for tracking Linear Pool creations.
 The subgraph is maintained in the [Balancer Subgraph Repository](https://github.com/balancer/balancer-subgraph-v2).

-In the `abi` folder add two JSON files: one for the new Linear Pool ABI and one for the the corresponding factory ABI.
+In the `abi` folder, add two JSON files: one for the new Linear Pool ABI and one for the the corresponding factory ABI.

 In `networks.yaml`, add an entry for each network that the new Linear Pool is deployed on.
 This includes information on the `network`, factory name, `address` of the deployed contract, and `startBlock`.
 Maintain the current naming conventions by naming the factory, `<protocol>LinearPool<version>Factory`.